azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ## Assign permissions to a team

-At the moment organisation owners and members are the only one who can add and manage cards.
+At the moment ther project creator, organisation owners and members are the only one who can add and manage cards.
 We need to assign permissions to a team so they can create and manage cards.
 Open the board's menu again.
 Click the ellipsis _..._ button and open the _Settings_.

 ![GitHub board menu ellipses](./images/gh-board-menu-ellipses.png)